Goal 2: Zero Hunger

 |2.1.2||Prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES)|

-According to the latest data from the United Nations, around 770 million people, 10% of the world population, where suffering from undernourishment in 2020.
+According to the latest data from the United Nations, around 770 million people, 10% of the world population, were suffering from undernourishment in 2021.

-The number of undernourished people has been on the rise since 2014, and is set to increase further in 2021 and 2022 due to the effects of the pandemic and the war in Ukraine disrupting global food supply.
+The number of undernourished people has been on the rise since 2014 and could increase further in 2022 due to the lasting effects of the pandemic as well as the effects of the war in Ukraine disrupting the global food supply.

-In Sub-Saharan Africa almost 1 of 5 people are undernourished, a share approximately at the same level as in 2005.
-Sub-Saharan Africa and Central and Southern Asia are the two regions with the highest prevalence of undernourishment.
-Almost 3 out of 4 people who are undernourished persons (572 million) reside in these two regions.
+In Sub-Saharan Africa, almost 1 in 4 people are undernourished, a share approximately at the same level as in 2005.
+About 3 out of 4 people who are undernourished reside in Sub-Saharan Africa and Central and Southern Asia.

 B. Food insecurity

-The Food and Agricultural Organization of the United Nations defines the difference between moderate and severe food insecurity as follows:
+The Food and Agricultural Organization of the United Nations (FAO) defines moderate and severe food insecurity as follows:

 - People experiencing moderate food insecurity have reduced the quality and/or quantity of their food and are uncertain about their ability to obtain food due to lack of money or other resources.
 Moderate food insecurity can increase the risk of some forms of malnutrition, such as stunting in children, micronutrient deficiencies or obesity in adults.